 What is Country Risk Premium?

-Country Risk Premium is defined as the additional returns expected by the investor in order to assume the risk of investing in foreign markets as compared to the domestic country.
+Country Risk Premium (CRP) is the additional returns expected by the investor to assume the risk of investing in foreign markets compared to the domestic country.

 Investing in foreign countries has become more common now than it was before.
-A United States investor might like to invest in the securities of Asian markets say China or India.
-This is as much alluring as risky it is.
-The geopolitical scenario is not the same in different regions of the world.
-There are risks associated with every economy and Country Risk Premium is a measure of this risk.
-Since the certainty on investment returns in foreign markets is generally less as compared to domestic markets, It becomes vital here.
+For example, United States investors might like to invest in the securities of Asian markets, e.g., China or India.
+That is as much alluring as risky as it is.
+However, the geopolitical scenario is not the same in different world regions.
+There are risks associated with every economy, and a country’s risk premium measures this risk.
+Since the certainty of investment returns in foreign markets is generally less than in domestic markets, It becomes vital here.

-In our hypothetical example here, China faces its own sets of macroeconomic risks.
+We have taken a hypothetical example.
+Here, China faces its own set of macroeconomic risks.
 These risks make investors skeptical about their investments.
-For any given asset, market risk premium, as believed by many analysts, does not capture the excess risk posed by the economic factors of the country.
+For any given asset, market risk premium, as many analysts believe, does not capture the excess threat posed by the economic factors Economic FactorsEconomic factors are external, environmental factors that influence business performance, such as interest rates, inflation, unemployment, and economic growth, among others. of the country.

 Factors to consider while estimating Country risk premium: